irahulchaurasiya/Task_Management_System/README.md

 ## Show your Support
 ___
-Give a :keycap_ten: if you liked this project.
+Give a :heart: if you liked this project.

 ## :memo: License
 ___